fossgis/konferenz-homepage/readme.md

-# FOSSGIS 2013
+# FOSSGIS Conference

-Official website for FOSSGIS 2013 conference.
+Official websites for the FOSSGIS conferences.

 ## Directories